 **RPIX is a measure of inflation equivalent to all the items in the Retail Price Index (RPI) excluding mortgage interest payments.

 International (Non-EU) students: Tuition fees will remain the same for each year of your course, as long as you complete it in the normal time-frame (i.e. no repeat years or breaks in study).

-We offer an alumni discount for continuing students.
+We offer an alumni discount for continuing students of up to 25%.
 If you would like to know more, then please get in touch with our Enquiries Team.